datapfranc/datapfranc.github.io-src/content/How-to-Do-DI_part3.md

 -- Not recursively go back to minimum: If r1 is same as r4 only, and r7 same as r4 --> rows: (r4,r1) and (r7,r4) although the three are probably all similar
 ```

-Some example of results we have with the similarity tri-gram calculation:

---same meaning but different ordering of words!

---similar but not quite the same (looks like plagiarism?)

---exact duplication

-I'll write a dedicate post on these results once processing is completed on the sub-set of Reviews harvested.
+I'll write a dedicate post on these results once processing of the sub-set of Reviews are completed.

 ### Other derived components

 Based on the same Reviews derivation, we could also try to find out same users across sites.
 There is no direct way from our source data to link/merge same user from different sites.
 So the indirect way could be to use reviews similarity.
 Let's say we have a business rules similar to :  *Flag user from different sites as being the same whenever more than x (say 3) reviews are highly similar*.
 This would be straightforward to implement using the derivations above.

+### Data cleansing

 TODO: re-travailler...
 We also fix data issues and store in this layer..
 An example, is the handling of Work-id found inside thingISBN.xml.
 These may correspond to duplicates of other id (merged to the same Work).
 These are discovered during harvesting, as LT website re-directs request made to thee duplicates ids to the "master" work.